arontier/software/README.md

 Enter your account name, which shows in your certificate filename, and the current password to log in to the site.
 Enter a new password and click save.
-Next time you use OpenVPN Client connect, you can use the new password to connect Arontier network.
+Next time you use OpenVPN Client Connect, you can use the new password to connect Arontier network.

 ## Drivers